Expatriates taking up employment in Belgium will be subject to comprehensive rules and, in some cases, employment visa requirements.

-An individual who is liable to Belgian social security contributions is also required to make a special social security contribution.
+An individual who is liable to Belgian social security contributions is also liable to a special social security contribution.

 The maximum amount of this contribution is €731.28.
 The special social security contribution is not deductible for income tax purposes.
 For self-employed workers and directors, the special social security contribution is included in the above-mentioned rates for self-employed activities.

-Where the expatriate is on a secondment from an EU jurisdiction and holds the relevant documentation (A1) an exemption to Belgian Social Security will apply (limited in time – usually five years).
+Where the expatriate is seconded from an EU jurisdiction and holds the relevant documentation (A1) an exemption to Belgian Social Security will apply (limited in time – usually five years).

-Where the expatriate is on a secondment from a jurisdiction outside the EU with which Belgium holds a Bi-Lateral Agreement and the expatriate holds the relevant documentation (certificate of coverage), an exemption to Belgian Social Security will apply (limited in time).
+Where the expatriate is seconded from a jurisdiction outside the EU with which Belgium holds a Bi-Lateral Agreement and the expatriate holds the relevant documentation (certificate of coverage), an exemption to Belgian Social Security will apply (limited in time).

 Where the expatriate is transferring from a jurisdiction that does not fall into one of the above categories, the Belgian rules will determine his liability to Belgian social security taxes.

 Expatriates benefiting from the special tax status who are subject to Belgian social security are allowed to exclude the tax free allowances also from social security.
-Moreover, under certain circumstances these tax-free allowances can be increased with the travel exclusion, resulting in additional social security savings (for both the employee and the employer).
+Moreover under certain circumstances these tax free allowance can be increased with the travel exclusion resulting in an additional social security saving (both for the employee and the employer).

 The taxable moment is at the time of “grant” of the stock options under the condition that the employee accepts the offer in writing within the sixtieth day following the offer date.
 The taxable benefit is at that moment determined on a lump-sum basis.